 - The nurse will then connect you with a doctor or medical provider in your area to start treatment, if that is your choice.

 What is the treatment to reverse the abortion pill?

 An ultrasound will be done as soon as possible to confirm if your baby is still alive.
 The doctor or other medical provider will prescribe progesterone, which will be given by injection in the gluteus (“butt”) muscle, by mouth or by vagina.
 The treatment will continue through your 1st trimester of pregnancy.

 Why is progesterone used?

-The first abortion pill blocks progesterone’s actions by binding to progesterone receptors in the uterus and the placenta.
 Progesterone is the natural hormone in a woman’s body that is necessary to nurture and sustain a pregnancy.
-By giving extra progesterone, the hope is to outnumber and outcompete the first abortion pill in order to reverse the effects of first abortion pill.
+Mifepristone blocks progesterone’s actions by binding to progesterone receptors in the uterus and the placenta.
+By giving extra progesterone, we hope to outnumber and outcompete the mifepristone in order to reverse the effects of mifepristone.